sentinel-official/docs/docs/dvpn-nodes/setup/manual/node-config.md

 # Each [[inbounds]] block defines one Xray inbound listener with the fields below.

 # port: Port for incoming connections as a single port number or "in_port:out_port" mapping format.
-# Allowed: Single port or port mapping format — Example: "10086" or "10086:10086"
+# Allowed: Single port or port mapping format.
+Example: "10086" or "10086:10086"

 # proxy_protocol: Proxy protocol used for the inbound connection.
-# Allowed: vless, vmess, trojan, shadowsocks-2022 — Example: "vless"
+# Allowed: vless, vmess, trojan, shadowsocks-2022.
+Example: "vless"

 # transport_protocol: Underlying transport used for the connection.
-# Allowed: tcp, websocket, grpc, httpupgrade, xhttp — Example: "tcp"
+# Allowed: tcp, websocket, grpc, httpupgrade, xhttp.
+Example: "tcp"

 # transport_security: Transport encryption applied to the connection.
-# Allowed: none, tls, reality — Example: "reality"
+# Allowed: none, tls, reality.
+Example: "reality"

 # flow: Flow control for the inbound connection (VLESS only).
-# Allowed: none, xtls-rprx-vision — Example: "xtls-rprx-vision"
+# Allowed: none, xtls-rprx-vision.
+Example: "xtls-rprx-vision"

 # method: Encryption method for the inbound connection (Shadowsocks-2022 only).
 # Example: "2022-blake3-aes-128-gcm"